Jinntec/fore-docs/content/getstarted/_index.md

         src="https://cdn.jsdelivr.net/npm/@jinntec/fore@latest/dist/fore-all.js">
 ```

-You are good to go!
+You are good to go and may skip to next section!

 ### Using local copy